+In other words, $\theta_{n}$ can be identified with a cohomology class, well-defined up to the action of the automorphism group of the pair $(A, A_{S^{n}})$. \end{rem}

-\begin{rem} A diligent reader might notice that the only result in this chapter that explicitly depended on the indexing $\infty$-category being $\spheres$ was \textbf{Proposition \ref{prop:characterization_of_spacelike_spherical_presheaves}}, which gave us the the identification $\spaces_{*}^{\geq 1} \hookrightarrow P_{\Sigma}(\spheres)$ of the $\infty$-category of pointed, connected spaces with the $\infty$-category of spherical presheaves whose loop transfer map is an equivalence.
+\begin{rem}[Generalizing to other kinds of algebras] A diligent reader might notice that the only result in this chapter that explicitly depended on the indexing $\infty$-category being $\spheres$ was \cref{prop:characterization_of_spacelike_spherical_presheaves}, which gave us the the identification $\spaces_{*}^{\geq 1} \hookrightarrow \presheaves_{\Sigma}(\spheres)$ of the $\infty$-category of pointed, connected spaces with the $\infty$-category of spherical presheaves whose loop comparison map is an equivalence.